 It was during those breakfasts or afternoons that I, although sitting in on but not typically an active participant because of "just being a kid," overheard a number of interesting stories.
 Two conversations I recall most vividly.
 The first involved Fifie.
 How accurate it is I cannot say, however, going back in time, facts and dates seem to substantiate its accuracy.

-Fifie was born in 1887.
-Apparently, at age 13 she attended the Exposition Universelle of 1900, a world's fair held in Paris, France.
-By 1907 she had married the first of four husbands then married her second in 1910, divorcing him in 1913.
+Fifie was born in 1886.
+Apparently, at age 14 she attended the Exposition Universelle of 1900, a world's fair held in Paris, France.
+By 1907 she had married the first of a multiple list of husbands followed by marrying her second in 1910, divorcing him in 1913.
 Then for six years she basically disappeared only to show up again in 1919 marrying her third husband.
 It is during those missing years that the first story shows up.

 After that cash was never a problem.
 In 1919, a few months after the war, she popped up out of nowhere marrying her third husband, Willard Hoster.
 In 1923 she and Hoster moved to Redondo Beach.

 The second of the two conversations I remember most vividly revolves more around the location of her place the Happy Hour Cafe and some of her associates than Fifie herself.
 Again, as with the first conversation I was sitting in the cafe with a couple of the women, only this time the ex-marine taxi driver was there as well.
-Another ex-marine who apparently knew one of the women stepped up to our booth and invited himself to join us.
-It wasn't long before the two former marines discovered they both had been on Guadacanal and in the process began to dominate the once shared conversation with nothing but war stories.
+Another ex-marine who apparently knew one of the women stepped up to our table and invited himself to join us.
+It wasn't long before the two former marines discovered they both had been on Guadalcanal and in the process began to dominate the once shared conversation with nothing but war stories.
 That is, until the self invited ex-marine interjected a story about an unusual situation he observed.
 In August 1942 he was on Tulagi Island, a short distance southwest of Guadalcanal when he and a bunch of other marines observed some sort of flying objects that were different than anything he had ever seen.
-He said they were round and nearly flat, shaped almost like an upside down tin pie plate, with no wings or fuselage, glistening with a silver sheen.
-With that one of the women butted in and told the ex-marine that was nothing because one night in February 1942 right there on the Strand a huge, giant object, as big as a locomotive, came in off the ocean and flew right over the top of the Happy Hour Cafe and the apartments.
+He said they were round and nearly flat, shaped almost like an upside down tin pie plate, with no wings or fuselage, glistening with a silver sheen.[3]
+With that one of the women butted in and told the ex-marine that was nothing because one night in February 1942 right there on the Strand, just south of the Edison steam generating plant, a huge, giant object, as big as a locomotive, came in off the ocean and flew right over the top of the Happy Hour Cafe and the apartments.
 She had heard a ruckus going on outside, sirens, guns firing, all kinds of stuff, so she went out on to the Strand only to see this "thing" a few hundred feet above the beach slowly glide overhead off the ocean, not making a sound and, because of its length, taking forever to pass over.
 The two ex-marines just looked at each other and went back to telling their war stories.
 I knew the event she was talking about because I had seen the object myself.
 Not only did it apparently fly over the Happy Hour Cafe, it flew right over the top of my house as well.
-About the object, which has become known as UFO Over L.A.: The Battle of Los Angeles, the following is presented in World War II Comes to Redondo:
+About the object, which has become known as THE BATTLE OF LOS ANGELES: 1942 UFO, the following is presented in World War II Comes to Redondo:

 "Historian Dr Kevin Starr, in his book THE DREAM ENDURES: California Enters the 1940s (1997), writing about about Shaw's mayoral regime in Los Angeles, tells how by 1937 he and his brother Joe either particpated in or let happen (with substantial kick-backs together with a number of police on the take) a network of brothels, gambling houses, and clip joints, all of it run by well-organized syndicates with reportedly an estimated six hundred brothels, three hundred gambling houses, eighteen hundred bookie joints, and twenty three thousand slot machines."